mingxiuuuuu/Jira-MCP-Server/README.md

    }

 7. CLIENT → USER Display:
-   "I've created ticket DEV-123 for the login bug.
+   "I've created ticket DEV-123 for the login feature.
 You can view it at..."
 ```

 ### HTTP Methods: Understanding GET, POST, PUT